Monday, February 9, 2026

 As noted above — the rhythm in Figure-1 is a regular WCT at ~130/minute, without clear sign of P waves.

-• QRS morphology in Figure-1 is consistent with LBBB conduction (Monophasic R wave in leads I and V6 — and predominantly negative QRS in the anterior leads).
+• QRS morphology for the ECG in Figure-1 is consistent with LBBB conduction (ie, Monophasic R wave in leads I and V6 — with predominantly negative QRS in the anterior leads).

 • BUT — Aren't T waves in many of the leads tall and peaked (if not pointed)?

 • Not only are positive T waves peaked (and quite pointed in leads II,III,aVF; and V3,V4,V5) — but the negative T waves in leads I and aVL are also pointed at their deepest part!
-(See this Eiffel Tower effect below in Figure-2).
+(See this Eiffel Tower effect for pointed positive and negative T wave below in Figure-2).

 Figure-2: Note the Eiffel Tower effect of both positive and negative T waves in many of the leads in today's ECG.